 Table 5.5.
-Impacts of Indian Creek Restoration Alternative.
+Impacts of Indian Creek Restoration.

-Environmental Consequences Alternative 4: Indian Creek Restoration Physical Resources Hydrology and Water Quality Short-term, direct, minor, adverse impacts would occur to hydrology and water quality when removing the road bed at Moll's Branch due to turbidity.
-Long-term, direct and indirect, beneficial impacts to hydrology and water quality would occur with the hydrologic reconnection.
-The conservation easement will provide direct, long-term, beneficial impacts to hydrology and water quality by preventing development and other habitat degrading activities.
-Air Resources Short-term, direct, minor, adverse impacts to air resources would occur from exhaust emissions and dust during road bed removal.
-The conservation easement will provide direct, long-term, beneficial impacts to air resources by protecting habitats and resources.
-Sediment/Geology Short-term, direct, minor adverse impacts to sediments and geology would occur at the road bed site during removal.
-The conservation easement will provide direct, long-term, beneficial impacts to sediments and geology by protecting and preserving habitats and resources in the project area.
+The legal site protection instruments will provide direct, long-term, beneficial impacts to sediments and geology by protecting and preserving habitats and resources in the project area.
 Climate Change No anticipated short- or long-term, direct or indirect, adverse or beneficial impacts to climate change.
 Biological Resources Fish & Habitats Short-term, direct, minor adverse impacts to fish and their habitats would occur from earthmoving activities at Moll's Branch.
 Long-term, minor, direct and indirect, beneficial impacts to fish, aquatic wildlife and vegetation would result from increased aquatic habitat with the removal of the road bed at Moll's Branch.
 Long-term, direct and indirect, beneficial impacts for fish species (including shad, alewife, herring, and sturgeon) and their habitat would occur as a result of new management of land and water resources, and the prevention of future development.
-The Trustees will initiate ESA and EFH consultations prior to the release of the Final RP/EA.
+The Trustees will complete ESA and EFH consultations prior to project implementation.
 Wildlife & Habitats Short-term, direct, minor adverse impacts to wildlife and their habitats would occur from earthmoving activities at Moll's Branch.
 Long-term, minor, direct and indirect, beneficial impacts to aquatic wildlife and vegetation would result from increased aquatic habitat with the removal of the road bed at Moll's Branch.
 Long-term, direct and indirect, beneficial impacts for aquatic and terrestrial species and habitat would result from new management of land and water resources, and the prevention of future development.
 Socioeconomics Cultural and Historical Resources There are no known cultural or historical resources that would be negatively impacted during restoration because the project site avoids significant cultural and historical resources.
-A letter of concurrence as part of NHPA Section 106 consultation with the SHPO will be requested prior to the release of the Final RP/EA.
-Recreation Long-term, direct and indirect, beneficial impacts would occur through the conservation easement, and potential for future recreational activities in areas around the restoration site.
+A letter of concurrence as part of NHPA Section 106 consultation with the SHPO will be requested prior to project implementation.
+Recreation Long-term, direct and indirect, beneficial impacts would occur through the legal site protection instruments, and potential for future recreational activities in areas around the restoration site.
 Transportation No anticipated short- or long-term, direct or indirect, adverse or beneficial impacts to transportation Public Health and safety No anticipated short- or long-term, direct or indirect, adverse or beneficial impacts to public health and safety.
-Environmental Justice This alternative does not have the potential to negatively or disproportionately affect minority or low-income populations in the area, including economically, socially, recreationally, or in terms of conditions affecting their health.
+Environmental Justice This project does not have the potential to negatively or disproportionately affect minority or low-income populations in the area, including economically, socially, recreationally, or in terms of conditions affecting their health.

-5.3.5 Alternative 5: Lower Black River Conservation (Preferred)
+5.3.5 Alternative 5: Lower Black River Conservation (Selected)

-This alternative proposes to contribute to the acquisition of 499 acres of tidally influenced bald cypress and gum swamp forest habitat through fee simple purchase.
+This project proposes to contribute to the acquisition of 499 acres of tidally influenced bald cypress and gum swamp forest habitat through fee simple purchase.
 The property borders the lower Black River a few miles upstream from its confluence with the Cape Fear River.
 This is a fee simple acquisition and preservation alternative with no proposed construction.
 Environmental consequences associated with Alternative 5 are summarized below (Table 5.6).